-To be successful in social media, besides using paid ads, you also need to keep your accounts loaded with fresh, high quality content and a blog is the perfect tool for that purpose.
+To be successful in social media, besides using paid ads, you also need to keep your accounts loaded with fresh, high-quality content and a blog is a perfect tool for that purpose.

 Enrich your blog posts with images and videos so that they are more interesting and attractive when shared by users.

 The graph below shows the different types of content and their average shares in social media networks.